rohmattriindra/dev-one/README.md

 # Description

-The following Infrastructure Design for dev-dev-one.it to serve several service that will be run in our environment both staging or production
+The following Infrastructure Design for dev-one.it to serve several services that will be run in staging or production environment

-# Design HA
+# Architecture Design
 ![img](img/infra-design.png)